-The other course I would like to recommend is the Video Ranking Academy.
+I would like to recommend the Video Ranking Academy.
 This has helped me to get involved in YouTube and is an excellent course with many positive features and extras.
 If you’re uncertain about taking the plunge, there is a free masterclass.
 Check it out – you won’t regret it.
 There is also access to a closed Facebook group, with great support and help.

 That’s all folks – I’ll keep this list updated.
 Hope you find it useful.